section-engineering-education/engineering-education/articles/performance-optimization-techniques-for-node-js/index.md

 ### Avoid Memory Leaks
 A [memory leak](https://en.wikipedia.org/wiki/Memory_leak) occurs when a computer program incorrectly manages memory allocations in a way that memory which is no longer needed is not released.
 With memory leaks, a loaded page will reserve more and more memory.
 These will slowly occupy your available space to a point where CPU usage is overstretched.
 Such scenarios will severely affect your application performance.

 You may choose to restart your application and these issues will magically disappear but this will not be a reliable solution.
 The problem will repeat itself and the memory will pile up periodically.
 Memory leaks can come from a [DOM](/engineering-education/document-object-model/) that has been removed from a page but some variables still make some reference to them.
-If you happen to remove [DOM](/engineering-education/document-object-model/) values, make sure to set them to null (when null, the garbage collector will eliminate them) and avoid memory leaks.
+If you happen to remove [DOM](/engineering-education/document-object-model/) values, make sure to set them to null.
+When null, the garbage collector will eliminate them and avoid memory leaks.

 Use [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools?utm_source=dcc&amp;utm_medium=redirect&amp;utm_campaign=2018Q2) to analyze if your web page has any memory leaks.
-Chrome Dev Tools is simple.
-It will help you catch and debug memory leaks.
+Chrome Dev Tools will help you catch and debug memory leaks.
 [This article](https://marmelab.com/blog/2018/04/03/how-to-track-and-fix-memory-leak-with-nodejs.html) will help you understand more about how to detect and solve memory leaks using Chrome Dev Tools.

 ### Real-time Monitoring
 Monitoring helps get insights into your production application to ensure a stable and reliable system.
 Insights are critical in helping detect performance problems within your system.